svealinnea/Portfolio-Svea/README.md

 ## Contact Information
-Feel free to reach out to me directly if you have any questions.
+Feel free to reach out to me if you have any questions.
 You can email me at svealinneawade@gmail.com

 ## Technologies Used